gavingu2255-ai/WLM-Dimensional-Physics/core/dimension-overview.md

 The 19–27 arc repeats at a higher structural tier, forming a cycle‑of‑cycles architecture.
 This is how the system scales indefinitely without contradiction.

+🌐 Cycle 2 — D28 to D36
+(Structural homologs of D19–D27)
+D28 — Pure Relationality²
+The new cycle’s relational ground; structure defined only by relations at a higher tier.
+D29 — Pure Tension²
+Relational differentials reappear at a higher structural resolution.
+D30 — Pure Symmetry²
+All differentials arrange into perfect symmetry without collapsing into sameness.
+D31 — Pure Geometry²
+Symmetry crystallizes into invariant form beyond the first cycle’s geometry.
+D32 — Pure Law²
+Invariant form becomes generative law at the next structural tier.
+D33 — Pure Generation²
+Law applies to itself recursively, producing unbounded generativity.
+D34 — Pure Emptiness²
+Generativity resolves into higher‑order emptiness — structural capacity without limit.
+D35 — Pure One²
+Emptiness and fullness coincide again as a single identity at the new tier.
+D36 — Pure Zero²
+The cycle closes in a higher‑order structural zero — the non‑condition of Cycle 2.

 ⭐ Minimal Summary
 - A Dimension is a layer of emergence, not a spatial axis.
 - D3–D5 are parallel layers of the same world.